wp-plugins/wp-all-import/readme.txt

 WP All Import can be used for everything from migrating content from a legacy CMS to WordPress to building a store with an affiliate datafeed to displaying live stock quotes or sports scores to building a real estate portal.

-= Support & Documentation =
-Our YouTube channel has many [videos showing WP All Import in action.](http://www.youtube.com/soflyyplugins)

-You may also enjoy our [documentation of advanced features.](http://www.wpallimport.com/documentation/)

-For technical support from the developers, please consider purchasing WP All Import Pro.
+Our YouTube channel has many [videos showing WP All Import in action.](http://www.youtube.com/soflyyplugins) You may also enjoy our [documentation of advanced features.](http://www.wpallimport.com/documentation/) For technical support from the developers, please consider purchasing WP All Import Pro.

 = WP All Import Professional Edition =
 [youtube http://www.youtube.com/watch?v=3LfbN7uWcTA /]